Otis Worldwide: Buy This Undervalued Spin-Off And Industry Leader

 The Exogenous Shock to the Market - COVID 19

 COVID has struck fear into the hearts of many investors and caused a precipitous sell-off in the markets.
-Moreover, due to many fears of contracting COVID, many economies across the globe have shut down and many citizens are “sheltering in place” which, obviously, disrupts the operations of many businesses and these disruptions are causing many publicly traded companies to withdraw their 2020 guidance.
+Moreover, due to many fears of contracting COVID, many economies across the globe have shut down, and many citizens are "sheltering in place" which, obviously, disrupts the operations of many businesses, and these disruptions are causing many publicly traded companies to withdraw their 2020 guidance.
 I will not issue a prediction whether Otis Worldwide will withdraw their 2020 guidance.
-However, I do believe that the impacts of this virus have impacted operations, but Investors should focus on Otis’ business model where the company generates 57% of its total revenue from its services business and this business generates ~80% of the company’s operating income.
+However, I do believe that the impacts of this virus have impacted operations, but Investors should focus on Otis' business model where the company generates 57% of its total revenue from its services business, and this business generates ~80% of the company's operating income.
 As stated previously, the high-margin, recurring services business should act as a shock absorber and minimize any impacts to COVID.
-Additionally, Raytheon (RTX) CEO was on CNBC on April 3rd and according to this post:
+Additionally, Raytheon CEO was on CNBC on April 3rd and according to this post:

 "Hayes also said Otis (NYSE:OTIS) and Carrier (NYSE:CARR) - which were spun off into new companies starting today - had "gangbusters" results in China last month as business returned, and said Otis is especially resilient in a recession environment."